Code-Institute-Submissions/canarythirddraft/README.md

 The form on the contact page was originally an example contact form from codepen.io.
 I modified it quite heavily to fit the style of the site and to only include functions that I needed.
 The original can be found [here.](https://codepen.io/colorlib/pen/KVoZyv)

 The background image of the crows sitting atop the snowdrift has a gradient applied to it.
-I found how to do this in a stackover answer [here.](https://stackoverflow.com/questions/17134929/overlay-a-background-image-with-an-rgba-background-color)
+I found how to do this in a stackoverflow answer [here.](https://stackoverflow.com/questions/17134929/overlay-a-background-image-with-an-rgba-background-color)

 ### Features Left to Implement